-Each legal entity providing interstate telecommunications for a fee or providing interstate interconnected VoIP service, including each affiliate or subsidiary of an entity, must separately complete and file a copy of the Worksheet, except as provided below.23 Entities with distinct articles of incorporation, articles of formation, or similar legal documents are separate legal entities.
+Each legal entity providing interstate telecommunications for a fee or providing interstate interconnected VoIP service, including each affiliate or subsidiary of an entity, must separately complete and file a copy of the Worksheet, except as provided below.25 Entities with distinct articles of incorporation, articles of formation, or similar legal documents are separate legal entities.
 All legal entities, affiliates, and subsidiaries must identify their ultimate controlling parent or entity on Block 1, Line 106.

-As an alternative to each affiliate filing separately, entities may file on a consolidated basis but must certify each year that they meet all of the following conditions:24
+As an alternative to each affiliate filing separately, entities may file on a consolidated basis but must certify each year that they meet all of the following conditions:26

-- A single entity oversees the management of all affiliated systems; - A single entity sends bills to customers identifying it (or a trade name) as the service provider, rather than identifying the individual legal entities; - All revenues are posted to a single general ledger;25 - If separate revenue and expense accounts exist, they are derived from one consolidated set of books and the consolidated filing must cover all revenues contained in the consolidated books; - Customers have a single point of contact; - The consolidated filer acknowledges that process served on it would represent process served on any or all of the affiliated legal entities; - The consolidated filer agrees to document and resolve all slamming complaints that might be served on either it or any of the affiliated legal entities;26 - The consolidated filer obtains a separate FCC Registration Number (FRN) from those assigned to its affiliated legal entities; - The consolidated filer acknowledges that its universal service, TRS, LNP, NANPA, and regulatory fee obligations will be based on data provided in the consolidated Worksheet filings, that it bears the responsibility of satisfying those obligations, and that all legal entities covered by the filing are jointly and severally liable for such obligations; and
+- A single entity oversees the management of all affiliated systems; - A single entity sends bills to customers identifying it (or a trade name) as the service provider, rather than identifying the individual legal entities; - All revenues are posted to a single general ledger;27 - If separate revenue and expense accounts exist, they are derived from one consolidated set of books and the consolidated filing must cover all revenues contained in the consolidated books: - Customers have a single point of contact; - The consolidated filer acknowledges that process served on it would represent process served on any or all of the affiliated legal entities; - The consolidated filer agrees to document and resolve all slamming complaints that might be served on either it or any of the affiliated legal entities;28 - The consolidated filer obtains a separate FCC Registration Number (FRN) from those assigned to its affiliated legal entities; - The consolidated filer acknowledges that its universal service, TRS, LNP, NANPA, and regulatory fee obligations will be based on data provided in the consolidated Worksheet filings, that it bears the responsibility of satisfying those obligations, and that all legal entities covered by the filing are jointly and severally liable for such obligations; and - The consolidated filer acknowledges that it: (1) was not insolvent on the date it undertook to make payments on a consolidated basis or on the date of actual payments to universal service, TRS, LNP, NANPA, and regulatory fees, and did not become insolvent as a result of such undertaking or payments; (2) was not left with unreasonably small capital as a result of such

-23 See 47 CFR § 64.1195 (outlining the Commission's registration requirements).
+25 See 47 CFR § 64.1195 (outlining the Commission's registration requirements).

-24 See 1998 Biennial Regulatory Review-Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Services, North American Numbering Plan, Local Number Portability, and Universal Service Support Mechanisms, CC Docket 98-171, Report and Order, 14 FCC Rcd 16602 (1999) (Consolidated Reporting Order); Federal-State Joint Board on Universal Service et al., CC Docket No. 96-45 et al., Further Notice of Proposed Rulemaking and Report and Order, 17 FCC Rcd 3752 (2002) (2002 First Contribution Methodology Order and FNPRM).
+26 See 1998 Biennial Regulatory Review-Streamlined Contributor Reporting Requirements Associated with Administration of Telecommunications Relay Services, North American Numbering Plan, Local Number Portability, and Universal Service Support Mechanisms, CC Docket 98-171, Report and Order, 14 FCC Rcd 16602 (1999) (Consolidated Reporting Order); Federal-State Joint Board on Universal Service et al., CC Docket No. 96-45 et al., Further Notice of Proposed Rulemaking and Report and Order, 17 FCC Rcd 3752 (2002) (2002 First Contribution Methodology Order and FNPRM).

-25 The FCC Form 499 Filings for the consolidated filer must reflect all revenues in this general ledger.
+27 The FCC Form 499 Filings for the consolidated filer must reflect all revenues in this general ledger.

-26 A Commercial Mobile Radio Service (CMRS) carrier that is not subject to certain slamming regulations is not required to certify that it will document and resolve all slamming complaints that might be served on either the filer or any of its affiliated legal entities that also are not subject to the slamming regulations.
+28 A Commercial Mobile Radio Service (CMRS) carrier that is not subject to certain slamming regulations is not required to certify that it will document and resolve all slamming complaints that might be served on either the filer or any of its affiliated legal entities that also are not subject to the slamming regulations.